'Gangubai Kathiawadi' movie: HC grants interim stay on defamation proceedings against Alia Bhatt, Bhansali | Entertainment

 Shah claimed the movie was inspired by 'The Mafia Queens of Mumbai' novel.
 According to Shah, some portions of the novel were defamatory, tarnished Gangubai Kathiawadi's reputation and infringed upon her right to privacy.

-However, senior counsel Aabad Ponda, appearing for Bhat, Bhansali and his company, argued that they had no knowledge of the existence of Shah.
+However, senior counsel Aabad Ponda, appearing for Bhatt, Bhansali and his company, argued that they had no knowledge of the existence of Shah.

 In a related development, another HC bench refused to grant a stay on the release of the movie.